FredKSchott/fflip/README.md

 ```

 ###Loading Features & Criteria Dynamically
 __fflip__ also accepts functions for loading criteria and features.
 If __fflip__ is passed a funciton with no arguments it will call the function and accept the return value.
 To load asyncronously, pass a function that sends a features/criteria data object to a callback. __fflip__ will recieve the callback and set the data accordingly.
-Set the reload option to call these functions and refresh the data every X seconds.
+In both cases, __fflip__ will save these functions and call them again every X seconds, as set by the reload parameter.
 ```javascript
 // Load Criteria Syncronously
 var getCriteriaSync = function() {